 Ceramic coated cookware works on induction stoves, but 100% ceramic does not.
 Another con is that while it is strong, solid ceramic cookware can break when dropped onto a hard surface.

-Check out one of our favorite brands, Greenpan Cookware, here, which uses a non-stick coating called Thermolon™ derived from a sand derivative and free from PFAs and PFOA.
+And Greenpan Cookware, here, uses a non-stick coating called Thermolon™ derived from a sand derivative and free from PFAs and PFOA.

 Titanium is often used to make sterile surgical instruments because it’s considered a “biocompatible” metal, meaning it won’t react adversely with the human body.
 Cookware made with titanium is lighter weight, durable, doesn’t leach into your food, and is typically more affordable than many other options.
 Furthermore, it’s highly resistant to rust and scratching.
 When exposed to air and water, the metal reacts with the oxygen it’s exposed to, creating a natural titanium dioxide shield around itself.
 Pretty cool, huh?